 - Steam flowing in pipes to steam turbines

 FLUID MECHANICS STUDY APPROACH

 NOTE: Why we consider the motion of a fluid particle in a fluid motion?

-There is a basic difference between the motion of a solid and the motion of a fluid.
+There is a basic difference between the motion of a solid and a fluid.
 A solid body is compact and moves as one element.
 There is no relative motion between the particles of a solid body.
 Thus, we study the motion of the entire body.
 Therefore, there is no necessity to study the motion of any particle of a solid body.
 But in fluids, we consider the motion of individual particles.
 Because, there is relative motion between various fluid particles.

 Prototypes help in the study of fluid mechanics.
 Further, prototypes are small size working objects for pumps, turbines, submarines, airplanes and dams.
 These prototypes should have geometric, dimensional, kinematic and dynamic similarities.
 Of course, study is carried out with empirical equations using dimensionless numbers.